 - Porsche Design version with 2880 x 1440 display and 256GB of storage

 As for prices, Huawei P20 Pro costs 899 euros (6GB of RAM + 128GB of storage version), while the P20 is priced at 649 euros (4GB of RAM + 128Gb of storage).
-P20 will be available immediately, while the Pro model will come this April 6.
-At the moment, there’s a big chance that neither of the three models – P20, P20 Lite and P20 Pro – will sell in the U.S., unfortunately.
+P20 will be available immediately, while the P20 Pro will release April 6.
+At the moment, it is unlikely that any of the three models – P20, P20 Lite and P20 Pro – will sell in the U.S., unfortunately.